alunduil/blog.alunduil.com/posts/2011-02-03-optimizing-gentoo-vacuum-portage-configurations.rst

+---
-.. title: Optimizing Gentoo: Vacuum Portage Configurations
+title: Optimizing Gentoo: Vacuum Portage Configurations
-.. slug: optimizing-gentoo-vacuum-portage-configurations
-.. date: 2011/02/03 14:36:46
-.. tags: gentoo, portage, use flags, portageq
+tags: gentoo, portage, use flags, portageq
-.. link:
-.. description:
-.. type: text
+---

 All systems collect dust but with the configurability of Gentoo, we tend to collect a bit more dust in our world than other distributions.
 This will be a